Lawyers in Electoral Disputes

 - Registrants must register with your full name, email, and Texas Bar Card Number and attend the CLE webinar in order to receive CLE credit.

-- Texas A&M School of Law, as CLE sponsor, will submit CLE attendance to the State Bar of Texas by April 23 for all verified attendees who are members of the State Bar of Texas and registered with their valid Texas Bar Card Number.
+- Texas A&M School of Law, as CLE sponsor, reported CLE attendance to the State Bar of Texas on April 20 for all verified attendees who registered with their valid Texas Bar Card Number.